jaysyrk/vakt-os/README.md

 <summary><b>Known trade-offs (click)</b></summary>

 - **Physical access wins.** The `vakt.rootshell` GRUB entry hands out a root shell.
-That’s deliberate — it’s the recovery path for a forgotten PIN.
+That's deliberate — it's the recovery path for a forgotten PIN.
 The PIN defends against a passer-by, not against someone with a screwdriver.
-- **Wi-Fi password is plaintext at rest**, protected by root-only file permissions rather than encryption. `vakt-net` needs it at boot, before the PIN (the only real secret) has been entered — so there’s no key available to encrypt it with that wouldn’t break unattended boot.
+- **Wi-Fi password is plaintext at rest**, protected by root-only file permissions rather than encryption. `vakt-net` needs it at boot, before the PIN (the only real secret) has been entered — so there's no key available to encrypt it with that wouldn't break unattended boot.
 Reasoning in [ROADMAP.md](ROADMAP.md).
 - **No independent review yet.** Everything found so far was found from inside the project.

 </details>

-—
+---

 ## Everyday tasks